pachyderm/pachyderm/README.md

   languages or libraries your pipeline needs, they can run on Pachyderm which can easily be deployed on any cloud provider or on prem.
 - Version Control: Pachyderm version controls your data as it's processed.
-You can always ask the system how data has change, see a diff, and, if something doesn't look right, revert.
+You can always ask the system how data has changed, see a diff, and, if something doesn't look right, revert.
 - Provenance (aka data lineage): Pachyderm tracks where data comes from.
 Pachyderm keeps track of all the code and  data that created a result.
 - Parallelization: Pachyderm can efficiently schedule massively parallel